tanakatsu/poger2-lite/README.md

 - result\.sh
     - task\_notify\_result\.py

-Also you can register cron jobs to run these batch scripts automatically.
+Also you can register cron jobs to run these batch scripts periodically.
 ```
 $ cp cronjobs.sample.txt cronjobs.txt  # and EDIT it
 $ ./install_cronjobs.sh